 In this post, we will explore the top 23+ performance review questions and answers and give tips on how to answer them.

 Performance appraisal or review is a formula evaluation in which the management evaluates an employee’s job performance, finds strengths and weaknesses, provides feedback, and sets goals for future performance in a formal evaluation known as a performance review.
 Other names for the same thing are performance evaluations and appraisals.
 Before regular feedback performance management systems, many businesses conducted annual employee performance reviews.

-However, many businesses are now doing quarterly, monthly, or even weekly reviews.
-Many companies have abandoned traditional performance reviews in favor of more informal management check-ins.
+However, many businesses now do quarterly, monthly, or weekly reviews.
+Many companies have abandoned traditional performance reviews for more informal management check-ins.
 These performance review interviews help both employers and employees to upskill themselves for the betterment of their personal and their organization’s growth and development.

 Over time, more and more companies have identified the value of performance evaluations.
 When done appropriately, performance assessments help employees understand their strengths and how best to fit into the company's general goals, potential growth areas, and expectations.

 Using the performance appraisal technique, they can recognize top performers, tackle difficult issues before they become out of control, communicate their expectations, encourage personal and professional development, and maximize employee engagement.